 On May 20, 1843, the estate executors jointly leased six acres on Cedar Lick Creek, including the Bass Mill Pond, to James H. Baird [husband of Clem Sr.'s daughter Julia Ann], Alexander Brett [husband of Clem Sr.'s daughter Malinda and brother of Cement Jr.'s wife Elizabeth], and William Bennett Jennings [Clem Sr.'s son].
 The Bretts had already been involved in operating the mill for several years.

-In addition to the Murfree family, several of the Jennings’ neighbors were from historically prominent families in Wilson County, Tennessee.
-Among those bordering the Cumberland River were farms belonging to Edward Mitchell, Elijah Moore, William Sanders, Cayleb Taylor, - Clem's father-in-law Bartholomew Brett, - William Johnson, Josia[h] Woods, W. T. Cole, Joseph Kirkpatrick, Henry Davis, James Tipton, Thomas Wray [Misspelled Ray], Ruben Slaughter, Daniel Glenn, James Hunter, Ransom King, Henry Locke, Ephraim Beasley, Sterling Tarpley, and William Putway.
+In addition to the Murfree family, several of the Jennings family's neighbors were from historically prominent families in Wilson County, Tennessee.
+Among those bordering the Cumberland River were farms belonging to Edward Mitchell, Elijah Moore, William Sanders, Cayleb Taylor, Bartholomew Brett [sometimes missidentified as Britt], William Johnson, Josia[h] Woods, W. T. Cole, Joseph Kirkpatrick, Henry Davis, James Tipton, Thomas Wray [Misspelled Ray], Ruben Slaughter, Daniel Glenn, James Hunter, Ransom King, Henry Locke, Ephraim Beasley, Sterling Tarpley, and William Putway.
 Along the course of Big Cedar Lick Creek were families of Theopolis Bass, John Everett, James Everett, John Gleaves, Ruben Searcy, Joshua Kelly, James H. Davis, Thomas Davis, Howell Wren, William Ross, Edmund Vaughan, George Smith, Harmon Hays, and Daniel Spicer.

-Families living along Big Cedar Lick Creek were those of Theopolis Bass, John Everett, James Everett, John Gleaves, Ruben Searcy, Joshua Kelly, James H. Davis, Thomas Davis, Howell Wren, William Ross, Edmund Vaughan, George Smith, Harmon Hays, and Daniel Spicer.
-Subsequent generations from these families frequently intermarried.
-Sons and daughters of the the Jennings family married into the Bass, Brett, Cole, Davis, Gleaves, Howell, Kelly, Wilson, Wray, Taylor, and Vaughan families.
-Click on the red Wilson County button at the top of this page for additional local history.
+Families living along Big Cedar Lick Creek were those of Theopolis Bass, John Everett, James Everett, John Gleaves, Ruben Searcy, Joshua Kelly, James H. and Thomas Davis, Howell Wren, William Ross, Edmund Vaughan, George Smith, Harmon Hays, and Daniel Spicer.
+Subsequent generations frequently intermarried across several generations.
+Sons and daughters of the the extended Jennings family married into the Bass, Brett, Cole, Davis, Gleaves, Howell, Kelly, Wilson, Wray, Taylor, and Vaughan families.

 Sources